ajkerzner/scripts/README.md

 This contains scripts to prepare a raspberry pi cluster for MPI-based distributed programming in python.

+The actual commands executed by this script were provided by the instruction sheet.
+If you have no idea what this is, leave.

 This is a set of bash scripts.

 "script.sh" - the original script.
-NOT GUARANTEED TO WORK.
+WILL NOT WORK.

 "script1.sh" - part 1 of the script.